 I showered, ate some pasta, and went to bed.
 Around midnight, my buzzing phone awoke me.
 It was a text.
 It was Chad.
 Just as he was getting ready to call the search off and head home that night, he’d walked back to his car.
 And what did he see?
 Sheila had crawled in—three days and two nights on the loose but now safe and sound.
 That, my friends, is the magic of The Desert.

 Luke Mehall is the publisher of The Climbing Zine and the author of American Climber.
-This piece is an excerpt from his upcoming book, The Desert, due out this year (or next year).
+This piece is an excerpt from his book, The Desert.
 He is enduring the Trump presidency by spending way too much time in Indian Creek, while also trying to be more active politically and socially on issues that are important to him.
 He recently quit his night job, so he hopes you subscribe to the Zine.